A June Date in an Incredible Seventies TV Movie…

 lovingly remembered with one man in a dorky suit, another in something John Travolta would have worn to disco in Saturday Night Fever (1977) and the third that now-infamous loungewear.
 After questioning and then picking her winning date, Angela will go on a date with him – and a chaperone – in an all-expenses-paid 10 day holiday.
 And this explaining the movie title.

 The film continues with its cool 1970s font and with what could only be a 70s title musical track.
 Backstage, production assistant (and apparent dogsbody) Stephanie (Forbesy Russell) is coerced by her superiors to take four winning couples from this dating show to Hawaii.
-As their only chaperone.
-As one of the dates does not turn up, and her Stetson-wearing date Bob (Ricky Nelson) not knowing anyone in town.
-Stephanie asks friend Eve (Conn) to step in.
+She’s to be their only chaperone.
+As one of the dates does not turn up, and her date does.
+Stephanie asks friend Eve (Conn) to step in as a date for the Stetson-wearing date Bob (Ricky Nelson).

 Then we see a young man and woman giving some last-minute instructions to an older man and woman.
 With the older woman making a fun quip about this to the silver-haired man.
 It is revealed it is the older couple Marge (Allyson) and Andrew (Bolger) met on the dating show and are the ones going to Hawaii.
 And I’m now hooked wondering how these odd couples will get on.
 If at all.